marcbadger/CarND-Advanced-Lane-Lines/README.md

 Determining an appropriate color transform was the hardest part of the project and really made me wish I'd chosen to try doing semantic segmentation using FCNs from the start (e.g. [Long, et al. 2015](https://arxiv.org/pdf/1411.4038.pdf)), or at least spent time developing a GUI with which to sample color ranges based on region selections.
 The task is to select target pixels using color and edge thresholds.
 My color thresholds used the HLS (hue, saturation, lightness) color space.
 Similar to my approach on [the first lane finding project](https://github.com/marcbadger/CarND-LaneLines-P1), I found yellow lines using the `cv2.inRange()` function to create a mask with a HLS intensity range of (15-120, 65-255, 120-255).
 Some yellow lines had saturation less than 65, but decreasing the threshold on the saturation channel too much caused large sections of the road to be detected.
 I found white lines using a range of (0-255, 0-30, 200-255).
 I combined yellow and white masks using an OR operation.

 It turns out that the distribution of HLS intensities of the lines in some frames overlaps with that of the road in other frames (meaning that a single color threshold could not separate the line in all frames).
+For example the pixels circled below are literally the same HSV color as the road in several other frames.

+![alt text][missingLaneParts]

 In cases where the number of detected pixels was below a certain threshold, I supplemented the yellow and white detections with an additional range (5, 34, 113) to (120, 255, 255) (code lines XXX-XXX in video_gen.py).
+Doing so helped it find the additional part of the lane line at the cost of some noise in the bottom right.

+![alt text][foundLaneParts]

 I found gradient thresholds using the approach in the project description.
 On perspective transformed images, I found Sobel x direction and Sobel gradient magnitude thresholds were particularly effective, while Sobel y direction and, surprisingly, Sobel gradient direction were not effective.
 Perhaps the Sobel gradient direction could have been improved by first applying [non-max supression](https://en.wikipedia.org/wiki/Canny_edge_detector#Non-maximum_suppression).